University Foundation Short-Term Loan Program; Revised June 18, 2009

 A Foundation asset, the loan funds are held in trust and the program is administered by the University's Financial Aid and Scholarship Office (FASO), Student Financial Services (SFIN), and Accounting Operations (AO).

 The program is funded by private, University, and auxiliary donations made to separate loan funds (Foundation projects) designated, for student-eligibility purposes, as "general" or "restricted."
 General funds can be used to make a loan to any eligible student and are, therefore, best utilized and easiest to administer.
 Restricted funds can be loaned only to those students meeting both the general eligibility requirements and specific additional requirements established by the donor.
 Restrictions must be in compliance with federal, state and University non-discrimination laws and policy.

-Solicitations and acceptance of contributions shall be in accordance with Executive Memorandum 83-001 or its successor.
+Solicitations and acceptance of contributions shall be in accordance with EM 83-001 or its successor.
 Donors may direct contributions of any size to any existing fund, undesignated contributions to the program will be credited to the University loan fund (the largest of the general funds).
 Associated Students Accounting Services will receipt contributions to Foundation loan fund projects, prepare checks, and provide those checks to University Cashiering for final receipting to the Trust accounts.

 Donors of $5,000 or more may request establishment of a new fund.
 University Advancement (UA) representatives should encourage the donor to designate such new funds for general use.
 If the donor wishes to place restrictions on the new fund, UA will consult with the FASO and SFIN directors regarding the feasibility of the restrictions prior to final acceptance of the contribution.

 To be eligible to receive a loan, a student:

 - Must be regularly enrolled in the University in the current fall or spring term.
 Students enrolled through Continuing Education or Resident Extension only and not regularly admitted to the University are ineligible